 Copenhagen (Kopenhagen) is one of the fastest-growing tourism destinations in Europe.
 The city has a wonderful blend of history, modernism and vibrancy.
 It is home to cultural relics and features scenic beauty and a spirit that makes it fun to explore.

-Public transport in the city is of a very high standard, and tourists have the option to tour the city via train, bus, or metro.
-Apart from which, bicycles can be hired for a reasonable fee.
-The city has good cycle lanes, and one would like cycling around.
+Public transport in the city is of a very high standard, and tourists can tour the city via train, bus, or metro.
+Apart from this, bicycles can be hired for a reasonable fee.
+The city has good cycle lanes.
 If you wish to explore Denmark’s islands, then ferries are a great option.
-The city’s road conditions are good and renting a car and driving around can also be considered.
-However, driving offences committed in Denmark may be reported to the UK authorities and it is best to comply with the speeding sanctions.
+The city’s road conditions are excellent and renting a car and driving around can also be considered.
+The metro runs 24hrs every day and plies every four minutes during the day and at least three times per hour between midnight to 6:00am.

 Tipping in the city is not a tradition.
 However, if you receive extraordinary good service, you could reward it with a tip.